List of Ace Attorney characters: Lana Skye

 Lana Skye (宝月 巴, Hōzuki Tomoe) was the Chief Prosecutor who was accused of murdering detective Bruce Goodman.
 She is the older sister of Ema Skye, who called upon Phoenix Wright to prove her innocence.
+The three medals pinned to her chest are proof of her profession.

 In the Japanese musical based on the series, Ace Attorney – The Truth Reborn, staged by the all-female troupe Takarazuka Revue, Asahi Miwa was cast as Leona Clyde (レオナ・クライド, Reona Kuraido), an original character based on Lana, whom Phoenix Wright is featured as having once been in a romantic relationship with in place of Iris/Dahlia Hawthorne.
 The sequel, Ace Attorney 2 – The Truth Reborn, Again..., establishes Leona to have died shortly after the first musical, and he mourns her death.

 Jake Marshall

 Jake Marshall (罪門 恭介, Zaimon Kyōsuke) is a patrol officer, who was formerly a police detective in the SL-9 case.
-He was the elder brother of Neil Marshall (罪門 直斗, Zaimon Naoto), a prosecutor who was in charge of the case before being its final victim.
+He is the elder brother of Neil Marshall (罪門 直斗, Zaimon Naoto), a prosecutor who was in charge of the case before being its final victim.
 Marshall's suspicions of the case led him to request Goodman's help in re-opening the case.

 He is obsessed with the Wild West, dressing and talking like a cowboy, as well making numerous references to Texas, despite being from Los Angeles.

+Jake Marshall was written as a parallel to Godot in terms of the analogy between the Skye and Fey sisters.